Each year the Moosehead Historical Society & Museums entertain and educate hundreds of visitors from as far away as Alaska and Europe.

 Our mission is to collect, preserve, interpret, and exhibit the history of the greater Moosehead Lake region and its watershed, and to perpetuate the contributions of the people, past and present, who populate the area.

-In pursuit of that mission, when you arrive, our professional docent staff will provide highly informative and entertaining guided tours of the Eveleth-Crafts-Sheridan Historical House, Carriage House, Barn, and Lumberman’s Museum.
-In Summer 2019, we are unveiling a new, permanent exhibit in the Barn and at the Moosehead Region Visitor’s Center titled “Moosehead’s Outdoor Heritage.”
+In pursuit of that mission, when you arrive, our professional docent staff will provide highly informative and entertaining guided tours of the Eveleth-Crafts-Sheridan Historical House, Carriage House, Barn, and Lumbermen’s Museum.

-We offer an historical overview of the region’s towns, the hotels and sporting camps, the lumbering industry, the steamboats on Moosehead Lake, and the people who settled and developed the region.
+We offer an historical overview of the region’s communities, the hotels and sporting camps, the lumbering industry, the steamboats on Moosehead Lake, and the people who settled and developed the region.

-Many of our visitors confess they were unaware of, and often amazed by, everything the Society has to offer.
+Many visitors say they were unaware of, and often amazed by, everything the Society has to offer.
 Not only are guided tours offered during the summer months, a wide variety of other services including research, genealogy records, cemetery records, photocopying of paper ephemera, and scanning of photographs are available.

-The Society is understandably proud of having been described by the Main Historical Society as one of the finest small town museums in the nation and actively endeavors to honor that distinction.
+The Society is understandably proud of having been described by the Main Historical Society as one of the finest small town museums in New England and actively endeavors to honor that distinction.